 Mr. Dubé’s recommendation to the Minister of National Revenue also led to an amendment of the Taxpayer Bill of Rights and the addition of Article 16 (protection from reprisal) in June 2013.

 Mr. Dubé continues to be actively involved in the ombudsman community.
 He is currently serving as the President of the Canadian Council of Parliamentary Ombudsman (CCPO) and has been President of the North American chapter of the International Ombudsman Institute since November 2016.
 He also served two terms as a member of the Board of Directors of the Forum of Canadian Ombudsman.
 He was sworn in as Ontario's seventh Ombudsman on April 1, 2016.
 Mr. Dubé was appointed to a second five-year term as Ombudsman as of April 1, 2021.

 Ms. Finlay has been involved in Ombudsman work for over 20 years and has been with the Office of the Ontario Ombudsman since 2005.
-As Deputy Ombudsman, she is responsible for the daily operations of the Ombudsman’s Office, including the investigation and resolution of more than 27,000 complaints per year from members of the Ontario public about provincial government services and the broader public sector.
+As Deputy Ombudsman, she is responsible for the daily operations of the Ombudsman’s Office, including the investigation and resolution of more than 26,000 complaints per year from members of the Ontario public about provincial government services and the broader public sector.
 She was appointed Acting Ombudsman from September 15, 2015 to March 31, 2016, and played a key role in leading the Office as it took on the first major expansion of its mandate in 40 years to begin overseeing municipalities, universities, and school boards.
-She also played a lead role in steering the Office through its recent transition, expanding its mandate to include child and youth in care and French Language services.
+She also played a lead role in steering the Office through its recent transition, expanding its mandate to include children and youth in care and French language services.